Envis Centre, Ministry of Environment & Forest, Govt. of India

 Cochin Port is the only major port in Kerala.
 It spreads over 827 hectares.
 It has a water frontage of 7.5 km.
 The port has connectivity to hinterland through NH 544, NH 66 and NH 185.
 Rail links to the Konkan and Southern Railway also give key rail access to its hinterland.
 An inland waterway connecting Kollam and Kottappuram is being developed on either side by the Inland Waterways Authority of India.
 Cochin with its proximity to the international sea route between Europe and the Far East and Australia can attract a large number of container lines offering immense business opportunities.

-Cochin Port has 21 Berths including 1 Single Point Mooring SPM with an effective rated capacity of 73.67 MTPA.
-From April to March, 2022-23, Cochin port handled 4.50 per cent of the total cargo handled by India’s 12 major ports are given in Table below:
+From April to March, 2023-24, Cochin port handled 4.4 per cent of the total cargo handled by India’s 12 major ports.
+Details are given below:

 Year-wise Cargo Handled at Cochin Port (In thousand tonnes)